Detective Pikachu (soundtrack): Reception

 Casey Cipriani, writing for Bustle, called the soundtrack as "fun and boppy" while also adding "it keeps you in Ryme City long after you leave the movie theater".
 Karen Han of Polygon called it as "a rollicking, riotously fun soundtrack, as befitting the surprisingly terrific movie."
-Zanobard gave a score of 6/10 and said "The musical style and compositional choices are excellent, with Jackman’s intriguing combination of traditional film-score-style orchestra with classic videogame-esque synth being a particular highlight of the album.
-The issue however lies in the score’s themes; there aren’t any.
-With the album’s rather unique and interesting musical style it badly needed a solid main theme to rally behind, and sadly it just doesn’t get one here."
 Filmtracks.com criticised the score, saying "it lacks the cohesive narrative and genuine heart of the far more effective Wreck-It Ralph scores, seeming like a cheap knock-off of the same environment whenever the electronics are incorporated.
 Those looking for robust orchestral action may be moderately intrigued by the suspense and action sequences here, but they are too few and too disjointed to merit a recommendation."
 CNET called Jackman's score as "catchy", while Umesh Punwani of Koimoi wrote that Jackman's "absorbing background score matches up to the dazzling visuals on screen".